-We have implemented comprehensive policies and procedures, including our Supplier Standards of Business Conduct (SSOBC), which require our employees and suppliers to comply with applicable law, including but not limited to requirements under the Federal Acquisition Regulation (FAR) and/or UK Modern Slavery Act, and behave in an ethical manner.
+We have implemented comprehensive policies and procedures, including our Standards of Business Conduct for Suppliers and Other Trading Partners, which require our employees and suppliers to comply with applicable law, including but not limited to requirements under the Federal Acquisition Regulation (FAR) and/or UK Modern Slavery Act, and behave in an ethical manner.

-This communication is intended to remind you of your obligations under Northrop Grumman policies and procedures and the FAR (to the extent applicable).
+This communication is intended to remind you of your obligations under Northrop Grumman policies, procedures, and the FAR (to the extent applicable).

-Northrop Grumman Supplier Standards of Business Conduct
+Northrop Grumman Standards of Business Conduct for Suppliers and Other Trading Partners

-We expect our suppliers (and those who work for them, including employees and subcontractors) at all tiers to comply with our Supplier Standards of Business Conduct, which set forth certain fundamental requirements, including regarding human trafficking.
+We expect our suppliers (and those who work for them, including employees and subcontractors) at all tiers to comply with our Standards of Business Conduct for Suppliers and Other Trading Partners, which set forth certain fundamental requirements, including regarding human trafficking.

-A copy of our Supplier Standards of Business Conduct can be accessed using the below link: http://www.northropgrumman.com/suppliers/Pages/SSBC.aspx.
+A copy of our Standards of Business Conduct for Suppliers and Other Trading Partners can be accessed using the below link: http://www2.northropgrumman.com/suppliers/Pages/SSBC.aspx